pajuna/mystation/README.md

 # Pajuna - mystation

-Pajuna is an opiniated workflow that allows you to use Ansible to configure your workstation.
+Pajuna is an opinionated workflow that allows you to use Ansible to configure your workstation.
 This workflow should give you flexibilty and simply get out of your way.

 `mystation` is a template repository to get you started with using the Pajuna Ansible modules.

+## Assumptions

+* You have a dropbox account
+* There is a separate git repository for your dotfiles
+* There is a separate git repository for your vim configuration files
+* You are running Ubuntu LTS 14.04 (Trusty)

 ## Actions